holium/holium-node/CLI.md

   -v, --verbose     Prints verbose logs

 Commands:
-  start       Starts the Urbit instance stop        Stops the Urbit instance clean       Runs a cleanup script (pack, meld, chop, etc.) info        Prints the current vere and urbit version
+  install     Installs the Urbit binary boot        Boots an identity and exits. start       Starts the instance for the ID registered with the node stop        Stops the Urbit instance clean       Runs a cleanup script (pack, meld, chop, etc.) info        Prints the current vere and urbit version